 Start by querying your brand name and core service descriptions across ChatGPT, Perplexity, Gemini, and Google AI Overviews.
 Note whether you are cited, how you are described, and which competitors are mentioned.
 This manual process gives you immediate qualitative insight, though automated citation testing provides more systematic coverage.

-Check your technical foundations: Does your site have structured data?
+Check your technical foundations at the same time: Does your site have structured data?
 Is your robots.txt allowing AI crawlers?
 Do you have an llms.txt file that gives AI systems a machine-readable overview of your content?

 Phase 2: Structure Content for AI Extraction